 The eCWS system is currently being used by Indiana State Police officers statewide and officers in over 300 other law enforcement agencies.
 The application is available in a laptop computer version for patrol cars.
 A hand-held portable version for motorcycle officers, water or foot patrol is currently being used by ISP motorcycle troopers, Indiana Excise Police, Indiana Department of Natural Resources, and over 20 local law enforcement agencies in the field. eCWS and training is available to law enforcement at no cost.

 Officers use a scanner to read the drivers license and vehicle registration.
 A new citation is then generated in the eCWS system with the driver’s information automatically entered.
 The officer records the appropriate offenses and court information and prints a paper ticket for the offender.

 In cooperation with the U. S. Department of Transportation, eCWS produces a Uniform Traffic Ticket (UTT) that identifies Commercial Drivers.
 The electronic information recorded by the officer will be transmitted to courts and the Bureau of Motor Vehicles in later phases of this project.
 All citation and warning information is uploaded to the eCWS Central Repository and made available to the appropriate judicial and law enforcement officials so the most up-to-date data is available.
 Because they will, in the future, have access to more timely data, an officer in one county may determine that a warning is not appropriate if the same driver was given a warning the week before in another county.

-For more information, contact Annette Page at email@example.com, 317.234.3064 or (toll free) 888.275.5822.
+For more information, contact Mike Wilson at firstname.lastname@example.org, 317.234.6262, or the Trial Court Technology Help Desk (toll free) at 888.275.5822.